 Since the above command will download a large set of objects including previous versions, if you want to limit the download size, you can set the downloaded version depth to 1.

-With everything set, being the download using the following command.
+With everything set, begin the download using the following command.

 repo sync